JulieVitse/Front-End-Fisheye/README.md

   * Smooth and functional navigation between the different photographs' profil pages
   * Creation of a contact modal
   * Creation of a LightBox component to display the different provided medias
-  * Managing the "Like" function on the medias
+  * Managing the "Like" & "Sort" functionalities for the medias

 ## Getting Started